mgarythomas/mgarythomas.github.io/content/architecture/business-strategy/businessStrategy.md

 If technology is the enabler of business strategy, then the business strategy is the driver for many of the technology choices.

+Enterprise Architecture is also a journey where the progress is not necessarily linear.

 ## Categories of Business Strategy
 In order to simplify the engagement when trying to get a clear understanding of Business Strategy a model that categorises strategic initiatives can be of assistance.